-New employees or current employees who start an RS or Interim RS position by 6/30/22 will receive a $5000 bonus ($2000 at start of RS training, $3000 after working for an RS for 6 months from training completion)
+New employees or current employees who interview and start an RS or Interim RS position between 9/19/22 and 11/18/22 will receive a $5000 bonus ($1000 after RS training completion, $4000 after working for an RS for 6 months from training completion)

 Suburban Twin Cities

 - RS Annual Base Salary: $45,000/year; after two full years this increases to $48,250

 - SRS Annual Base Salary: $58,000/year; after two full years this increases to $61,250

 - IRS Annual Base Salary: $53,000/year; after two full years this increases to $56, 250